fatemebagherii/zeroknowledgebridge/README.md

 0x103e4c17e180933cc24e1bf4ec4fb8e7e66cf4680ccfe67f2db0a02ce3a05a44
 ```
 Now, we can call the `deposit` function.
 So, we go back to Remix and call the `deposit` function with inputs `v`, `t`, and $\chi$.

+By doing this, a new $\tau$ value will be added to the `taus` array and an event is thrown containing this new $\tau$.
+Now, it is time for the relayer to catch this event and relay this new value to the destination chain.
+In this case, you are the relayer.
+From the log events on the first chain, find the new $\tau$ value.
+Then, go to the second chain and using `addTauPrime` function, transfer this value to the second chain.
+Now, the bridge on the second chain is ready to redeem the transferred funds.
+To this end, we need to call the `withdraw` function.
+Inputs to this function include the `A`, `B`, and `C` values that constitute the proof in a `Groth16` zero-knowledge protocol plus public values including `v`, `t`, `A`, $\tau[n]$, and $\tau[n-1]$ where `n` is the index in the $\tau$ array from which we are redeeming.